 What Is My Email IP Address?
 Exploring Your IP Reputation

 In this post, we’ll help you answer what is my email IP address.
-You’ll learn how to find yours, check its health, and return it to a high reputation.
+We will also discuss how to how to find the IP address in an email — including how to find yours, check its health, and return it to a high reputation.

 What Is an IP Address for Email?

 An IP address is a label assigned to every device connected to the internet.
-Think of it as a digital home address, which allows devices to send and receive information across the web.
+Think of the mail IP as a digital home address, which allows devices to send and receive information across the web.

 Just like every house in a neighborhood has a different address, every device connected to the internet has a unique IP address.
 So, your personal computer or smartphone’s IP address is different from the IP address of the computer that sends your emails to your subscribers — your email server.